FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation

 \subsection{Experimental Setup}

-Our EASLT framework is implemented with PyTorch.
+Our FEA-SLT framework is implemented with PyTorch~\cite{pytorch2019paszke}.
 For the spatial and motion encoders, we adopt the pretrained CLIP-ViT-L/14~\cite{radford2021learning} and VideoMAE-L/16~\cite{tong2022videomae} as backbones respectively, following the prior work ~\cite{hwang2025spamo}.
-The emotion recognition module employs Haar cascades~\cite{viola2001rapid} for real-time face detection, and subsequently leverages a ViT fine-tuned on the FER2013 dataset for emotion representation extraction.
+The facial-expression extraction module employs RetinaFace~\cite{deng2019retinaface} for face detection, and subsequently leverages a ViT fine-tuned on the FER2013 dataset~\cite{goodfellow2013challenges} for facial dynamics representation extraction.
 During the training process, all pre-trained encoder weights remain frozen.
-Only the lightweight projection layers are trained to promote alignment within the EAF.
-For the language backbone, we utilize Flan-T5-XL \cite{chung2022flant5} for PHOENIX14T and mT5-XL \cite{xue2021mt5} for CSL-Daily, respectively.
-Additional implementation specifics are provided in Appendix~\ref{sec:hyperparameters}.
+Only the lightweight head layers, the FEAF module, and the LoRA adapters for the LLM are trainable.
+For the language backbone, we utilize Flan-T5-XL~\cite{chung2022flant5} for PHOENIX14T and mT5-XL~\cite{xue2021mt5} for CSL-Daily, respectively.
+Pretrained weights and additional implementation specifics are provided in Appendix~\ref{sec:preprocess_details} and~\ref{sec:hyperparameters}.